sayari-analytics/sayari-go/docs/go_sdk.md

 ---
 # Introduction

 Welcome to the Sayari Graph SDK for Go.
 The goal of this project is to get you up and running as quickly as possible so you can start benefiting from the power of Sayari Graph.
 In the new few sections you will learn how to setup and use the Sayari Graph SDK.
 We also document some example use cases to show how easy it is to build the power of Sayari  Graph into your application.

 # Setup
 ## Prerequisites
-The only thing you need to start using this SDK are your Client_ID and Client_Secret provided to you by Sayari.
+The only thing you need to start using this SDK are your Client_ID and Client_Secret provided to you by Sayari. (@Aleks to add info about getting these creds)

 ## Installation
 To install this SDK, simply run `go get "github.com/sayari-analytics/sayari-go/..."` Then simply import "github.com/sayari-analytics/sayari-go/sdk" into your go code to use the SDK.

 # Quickstart
 This section will walk you through a basic example of connecting to Sayari Graph, resolving and entity, and getting that entity's detailed information.

 ## Connecting
 To connect to Sayari Graph, simply create a client object by calling the SDK's 'Connect' method and passing in your client ID and secret. **Note**: For security purposes, it is highly recommended that you don't hardcode your client ID and secret in your code.
 Instead, simply export them as environment variables and use those.

 ```go
 client, err := sdk.Connect(os.Getenv("CLIENT_ID"), os.Getenv("CLIENT_SECRET"))